 Diving the PT Boats is a very straightforward exercise.
-Because the former fishing boat that is moored in the fiord, is anchored right above them> So it is simply a matter of descending the mooring line…
+Because the former fishing boat that is moored in the fjord, is anchored right above them.
+So it is simply a matter of descending the mooring line…

 Entry into the water is from the dive wharf and then it’s about a five minute surface swim.

-As you descend down the mooring line, at about 35m you can see the wreckage spread out beneath on the sandy floor of the fiord.
+As you descend down the mooring line, at about 35m you can see the wreckage spread out beneath on the sandy floor of the fjord.